TJnxtDoor/cars/README.md

  - unit test passed for server.test.js
  - make sure to run npm start or do npm thne type start
  - created apple pay moockup demo payment()
+ -  - installed and buidl a react app for cars
+  - all tests and no erros when debugging testing serve test and react app test all validated

 ## NEEDS FIXING

- 11/3/22
-  - favicon icon isnt working and apple inttergration isnt working also due to apple not supoporting this device
-  - it can only be ran on apple device,
-  - installed and buidl a react app for cars
-  - all tests and no erros when debugging testing serve test and react app test all validated